belovedpearl/Currency_Converter/README.md

  * Add more display feature to improve user experience.

  * Add terminal background to improve user experience.

+ * Allow user to choose the performance date they desire.

  * Upgrade the application with features for transacting.